Here is a story about hobby farm life.

 Only a few farmers’ market customers will pay a fair price for true farm-fresh berries grown without insecticides or pesticides.
 Assuming illegal farm labor is not used; blueberries are only profitable as a pick-your-own crop.

-That said, the meteorologist on my phone told me we had a good chance for strong storms that night.
+That said, the meteorologist on my phone told me we had a good chance for strong storms occurring in the state that night.
 The tender skin of blueberries, when nearly ripe, will split from rains.
 For the four weeks when the berries turn from green to a deep beautiful blue, the hobby farmer prays that it will not rain.

 And, the berry field behind our house was loaded with ripe berries.
 I could not let them be damaged by a storm.
 So, picking berries took top priority.